TangibleInc/design/readme.md

 # Design

 The Design library provides the building blocks for creating design systems.
+It's a toolbox of consistent design elements and user-interface components.

-It is a modular, embeddable, customizable library based on a rewrite of Bootstrap into local styles and scripts.
-Its features can be loaded individually without affecting the global CSS styling.
-Suitable for use with WordPress plugins, such as frontend UI or admin screen, where there is already a global stylesheet.
+It is a modular, embeddable, customizable library with **local styles and scripts**.
+Features can be loaded individually without affecting the global CSS styling.
+Suitable for use with WordPress plugins, frontend UI or admin screen, where there is already a global stylesheet.
 It can also be used as a full site theming solution when built with no CSS class prefix.

-It is a "Sass first" library, meant for importing parts as needed, using variables to customize design tokens and component styles.
-Unlike Bootstrap, which bundles a large amount of unused CSS variables and classes, prefer to use **Sass variables, mixins, placeholders** that are only bundled in the stylesheet when used.
+It is a "Sass first" library, meant for importing parts as needed, using variables to customize the design tokens and component styles.
+Unlike Bootstrap, which bundles a large amount of unused CSS variables and classes, prefer to use **Sass variables, mixins, placeholders** that only produce any CSS when they're used.

-## Changes
+The entire design system can be represented in JSON format for use with JavaScript/TypeScript/React, and potentially visual builders and design tools such as Figma.

-### Document
+## Document

-Develop the library as part of a living [documentation site](https://tangibleinc.github.io/design).
+The library is developed as part of a living [documentation site](https://tangibleinc.github.io/design).

-### Modularize

-- [x] Local styles
-  - [x] Prefix all CSS variables
-  - [x] Prefix all `data-` attributes
-  - [x] Prefix all classes
-- [x] Local scripts
-  - [x] Wrap all components
-  - [x] Pass Base module to factory function instead of importing it, so they can be compiled and loaded individually
-  - [x] Pass optional CSS class prefix
-  - [x] Use only `data-` attribute interface for components, instead of jQuery plugins
-- [x] Create Reset module from style reboot
-- [x] Create Base module for shared styles and script

 ## Develop